 But here is where the demolition becomes a doorway.

 You were not pulled up by your own bootstraps.
-You were lifted by hands you did not see, at a time you did not choose, for reasons that existed before you drew your first breath.
+You were lifted by hands you did not see, at a time you did not choose, for reasons that were settled before you drew your first breath.

 Back to the Sky

-At the top of this page, you tried to believe the sky is green.
+At the top of this page you tried to believe the sky is green.
 You couldn't.
-The experiment was amusing — a parlor trick of epistemology, a thirty-second demonstration you could nod at and move on from.
+It was a parlor trick of epistemology — thirty seconds you could nod at and move past.